beta

 Throughout your career with the Army you receive world class professional training and development that will give you the skills to progress your military career and beyond.
 There are various opportunities for continued education and training throughout your service.

 Career stability.
-Newly joined Regular Soldiers are offered, in most cases, an initial career of up to 12 years and may then be eligible to serve for up to 24 or 30 years.
-Regular Officers will normally be offered an initial 6-year Short Service Commission and may then be eligible to serve for up to 20 or 34 years (35 years for some specific roles) or up to a maximum of 60 depending on the age and time they enlisted, and the commission type they are on.
-Reservists can enjoy lengthy service alongside Regular Service personnel.
+Newly joined Regular Soldiers commence their career on a Versatile Engagement (VEng), which offers three career stages.
+The initial stage is for 12 years (VEng(Short)), Soldiers may then be eligible to serve for up to 24 or 30 years on VEng(Full) and VEng(Long).Regular Officers are commissioned on an initial 12-year Short Service Commission and may then be eligible to serve for up to 20 years(Intermediate Regular Commission – IRC) or 34 years (Regular Commission - Reg(C)) or up to a maximum of 60 depending on the age and time they enlisted, and the commission type they are on.
+Reservists may serve up to age 60 and in some cases beyond.
 Furthermore, flexible working or flexible service can offer increased work/life balance when personal circumstances change - see the flexible service and working benefit pages for more information.

 Opportunities for overseas service: There are opportunities to serve abroad, either unaccompanied or accompanied by your family, not just on exercise or operations.
 If you are interested speak to your Chain of Command or Career Manager about suitable attachments or assignments.